mandrasch/austrian-web-dev-companies/README.md

 ## TODOs

+- [ ] if a filter is set, we should check what else is there in dataset? e.g. which cities? gray out other stuff?
 - [ ] robust data validation for JSON, throw build error
 - [ ] mobile optimization
 - [ ] add selected values to url